ippontech/blog-usa/posts/innovative-snowflake-features-architecture.md

 ### Clustering
 In addition to storing data as micro-partitions, Snowflake also sorts them naturally according to natural dimensions.
 This *Clustering* is very important to Snowflake data storage, as it can greatly impact query performance.
 Clustering occurs upon ingestion.
 As data is loaded, Snowflake co-locates column data with the same values in the same micro-partition if possible.

-Over time, as a table grows, its' naturally defined clustering keys can become stale, resulting in reduced query performance.
+Over time, as a table grows, its naturally defined clustering keys can become stale, resulting in reduced query performance.
 When this occurs, periodic re-clustering is required.
 During re-clustering, Snowflake uses the clustering key for a table to reorganize the column data.
 This deletes all affected records, which Snowflake will re-insert grouped according to the Clustering Key.

 #### Clustering Key?
 A clustering key is one or more columns or expressions that can be used to sort a table.
 The number of distinct values in a column is a key aspect when selecting clustering keys for a table.
 It is important to choose a clustering key with a large enough number of distinct values to enable effective query pruning while containing a small enough number of distinct values to allow Snowflake to effectively group rows into micro-partitions.